skiptools/skip-sql/README.md

 ### Schema Migration

 There is no built-in support for schema migrations.
-Following is a part of a sample of how you might perform migrations in your own app (taken from the [DataBake](https://source.skip.tools/skipapp-databake) sample app).
-See the full app for details.
+Following is a part of a sample of how you might perform migrations in your own app.

 ```swift